-Two years later and the birth of our tiny Corsa now named Casper, we began exploring towns far and wide like Jacobs Bay and Porterville along the exquisite West Coast.
-Many we spoke with had no idea that these towns even existed!
-But if I were to say I was going to Italy and stay in the town of Venice, many would know where it is in an instant.
-That’s when we realised that small towns in our own backyards are being overlooked because they aren’t eccentric or adventurous enough compared to the thrill of jumping on a plane, sipping on a coconut.
+Many we spoke with had no idea that these towns even existed.
+But if I were to say I was going to Italy and stay in the town of Venice, many would know instantly where that is.
+We realised that small towns in our own backyards are being overlooked because they aren’t eccentric or adventurous enough compared to the thrill of jumping on a plane, sipping on coconut on an idyllic island.

-A light bulb moment arose!
-It was time to help promote local traveling in South Africa as well as the Western Cape to boost smaller towns and villages many aren’t familiar with and let people know that small towns are THE BEST!
+We thought it’s time to promote and create awareness about local traveling in South Africa as well as the Western Cape to boost smaller towns and villages many aren’t familiar with and, let people know that small town are incredible.

-But before we go any further, I’m Stephanie Marthinus, the one in the khaki attire who calls herself a Local South African travel junkie on a journey with her partner, Courtney Hans to visit EVERY town.
+But before we go any further, I’m Stephanie Marthinus-Hans, the one in the tie-dye dress who calls herself a Local South African travel junkie on a journey with her partner, Courtney Hans to visit EVERY town.
 Yes, every big and small ‘Dorpie’ in the Western Cape; a province in South Africa and seek out those hidden gems.

-The full-figured girl graduated from The Cape Peninsula University of Technology in 2015 with her Degree in Public Relations Management and is currently doing her BA Honours in Integrated Organisational Communications.
-She’s currently working a 9 to 5 job as a Digital Marketing and Communications Officer at an IT Law Firm, a part-time PR and Marketing Coordinator at a bespoke fabric store yet still finding time to pursue her love for travelling.
+The full-figured girl graduated from The Cape Peninsula University of Technology in 2015 with her Degree in Public Relations Management and recently took a break from completing her BA Honours in Integrated Organisational Communications.
+She’s currently working a 9 to 5 job as a Digital Marketing and Communications Officer at an IT Law Firm, a part-time PR and Marketing Coordinator at a bespoke fabric store yet still finding time to pursue her love for traveling.

 The slender man who lives in jeans and Converse completed high school and went straight into the working field.
-His seven years retail experience helped him to become a Retail Manager for one of the second largest chain stores in South Africa.
+His eight years of retail experience helped him to become a Retail Manager for one of the second largest chain stores in South Africa.
 His love for helping people goes far beyond his job description and often goes past a typical 9 to 5 office job.
-Even with being confide to shift schedules, his desire to explore is longer than anyones bucket lists.
+Even with being confided to shift schedules, his desire to explore is longer than anyone’s bucket lists.

 How do we find the time to travel?